 Association members receive a monthly newsletter containing articles, updates and resources.

 Association meetings are held in Richmond, once a month, September through to May.
-During meetings, members will listen to guest speakers, presentation and news from the beekeeping community.
+During meetings, members will listen to guest speakers, presentations and news from the beekeeping community.
 Members are also provided with an opportunity to network and share information and resources.
-Our meetings are also fun and include coffee, tea, sweets and a prize raffle.
+Our meetings are fun and include coffee, tea, sweets and a prize raffle.

 Events: Social Gatherings and Workshops

-In addition to regular meetings, the Association arranges several social gatherings and workshops such as a field day and potluck, a candle making workshop, “bees and beers” informal gatherings at a rotating series of locations, and a Christmas party.
+In addition to regular meetings, the Association arranges several social gatherings and workshops such as a field day and potluck, Bees and Beers informal gatherings at a rotating series of locations, and a Christmas party.
 See the Events calendar for up-to-date information.

 To support newer beekeepers, an educational presentation series and workshops are available.
 These presentations are often made by experienced, volunteer club members with a focus on starting out, traditional and unconventional hive construction options, colony maintenance and health.

 Equipment Rentals and Group Benefits

 The association has a limited stock of equipment that is available for members to borrow.
-Equipment includes extractors, candle molds, wax foundation forms for making your own foundation and a small library of books.
+Equipment includes a microscope, extractors, candle molds, wax foundation forms for making your own foundation and a small library of books.
 Association members also organize group book and equipment orders and Iotron equipment irradiation.

-To provide the opportunity to broadcast communicate with fellow club members, and to facilitate the sharing of resources and information, the RBA provides members with access to its listserv (Google Groups).
-Members use the listserv for discussion, education and help, as well as to buy and sell bees and equipment.
-Members are welcome to register when paying annual membership fees.
-Note that any e-mails to email@example.com go to all members participating in listserv.
+To provide the opportunity to broadcast communicate with fellow club members, and to facilitate the sharing of resources and information, the RBA provides members with access to its Google Groups.
+Members use Google Groups for discussion, education and help, as well as to buy and sell bees and equipment.
+Members are welcome to register for Google Groups when paying annual membership fees.
+Note that any e-mails to firstname.lastname@example.org go to all members participating in Google Groups.

-If you are registered for listserv, you may review the active forum and archived content online.
+If you are registered for Google Groups, you may review the active forum and archived content online.